BenLauwens/Gutenberg/test/chapter05.md

 !!! proof

-	We proof only the first property, the rest are done similarly.
+	We prove only the first property, the rest are done similarly.

 	If ``u=\left(\exp x\right)^r``, then, ``\ln u=r\ln\left(\exp x\right)=rx``.
 Therefore, ``u=\exp\left(rx\right)``.